Rezakazemi890/PropagationMw/README.md

 - No propagation and no exceptions when `HttpContext` is null

 No external dependencies like Moq are used — pure .NET and xUnit based.

 ---

-## 📌 Why?

-The built-in `HeaderPropagationHandler` in ASP.NET Core throws an `InvalidOperationException` when there's no active `HttpContext`, causing issues in background services and hosted processes.
-This library offers a clean, configurable, and safe way to handle such scenarios without duplicating `HttpClient` registrations or implementations.

----